European shares rattled by Crimean concerns

 By Sudip Kar-Gupta

-LONDON, March 14 European shares slid lower on Friday as tensions in Ukraine before a weekend referendum in the country's Crimea region sent a pan-European equity index down to its lowest level in more than a month.
+LONDON, March 14 European shares extended a pull-back on Friday as tensions in Ukraine before a weekend referendum in the country's Crimea region sent a pan-European equity index down to its lowest level in more than a month.

 The uncertainty over Crimea, after Russia effectively occupied the region following the ousting in Kiev of former pro-Moscow Ukrainian President Viktor Yanukovich, also caused a spike in volatility in equity markets.

-The euro zone's blue-chip Euro STOXX 50 index also fell 0.5 percent to 3,004.64 points while the Euro STOXX 50 Volatility Index - a gauge of investors' fears - surged 5.1 percent to its highest level since early February.
+The euro zone's blue-chip Euro STOXX 50 index also fell 0.7 percent to 2,998.92 points while the Euro STOXX 50 Volatility Index - a crude measure of investors' fears - surged 7.5 percent to its highest level since early February.

 "Europe relies on Ukraine for a lot of its gas, so if there are problems in Ukraine, it will have an impact on Europe's fragile economic growth," said Caroline Vincent, European equities fund manager at Cavendish Asset Management.